 Known as the gateway to South America, Argentina combines European and South American influences for a truly unique experience.
-We have programs in the capital, Buenos Aires and Córdoba in central Argentina.
-These opportunities have aspects in common but can also be quite different.
+IVHQ’s Argentina volunteer programs are based in the capital, Buenos Aires and the central city of Córdoba.
+These volunteer programs have aspects in common but can also be quite different.
 Below are a few key characteristics of the programs in each city so you can decide which is best for you.
 You may even decide to volunteer in both!

 Culture and Cuisine

 Argentine culture is made up from a hotbed of influences from Spain, Latin America and Italy, and the result is distinctive.
 The people are known for their passion and flair, which you can see in music, dance and football in particular.
 Argentines are exuberant and expressive, but they’re also very welcoming.

 Locals will generally have a basic grasp of English, especially in the bigger cities like Buenos Aires and Córdoba.
 Argentina’s food is nothing short of mouth watering.
 Traditional food in Argentina includes tender steak, crispy empanadas, smooth wine and meat slow cooked on an Asado BBQ.

 The European influence shines through the food in Buenos Aires.
 You can expect caprese salads, lots of pizza and a French-style bakery on just about every street corner.
 There’s ample opportunity for a flakey pastry, merengue or dulce de leche!
 For some more traditional Argentine food you’ll be able to enjoy all different types of steak at a local restaurant accompanied by a traditional salad of carrot, tomato and egg.